 Optimize your content around the keywords you are targeting.
 There are many tools out there to help you find keywords and to optimize your content.
 I personally use Ahrefs and Clearscope.
 Ahrefs to find keywords to target, and Clearscope to help me optimize my written content.

-Like with creating good content there is a lot to be said about keywords.
-I haven’t eve mention long-tail keywords, which is a fundamental SEO keyword strategy.
-Keywords too need a post dedicated to themselves.
+Like with creating good content, there is a lot to be said about keywords.
+I haven’t even mention long-tail keywords, which is a fundamental SEO keyword strategy.
+Keywords, too, need a post dedicated to themselves.
 Know that they are a valuable part of On-Site SEO.

 Headings in General

-Adding images to your content is a great way to improve readability and will help you rank higher in search results.
-Make sure that every image has an alt attribute, a descriptive name, and if the image contains information a caption.
+Adding images to your content is a great way to improve readability and help you rank higher in search results.
+Make sure that every image has an alt attribute, a descriptive name, and a caption if the image contains information.
 Search engines cannot read images.
 So they use information about the image file to decide its relevance.
 Make sure the image file is optimized for the content you’re producing.
 And if it is an infographic.
 Include the text of the infographic somewhere on the page or in the caption.

-If you’re constantly linking to one page as a reference the search engines learn that page is important.
-By adding links you can also “tell” the search engines about new pages on your site.
-Link to other pages on your site.
+If you’re constantly linking to one page as a reference, the search engines learn that page is important.
+You can also “tell” the search engines about new pages on your site by adding links—links to other pages on your site.

-Similar to internal links external links convey information about your site to the search engines.
-Furthermore, everyone on the internet wants backlinks it’s part of Off-Site SEO.
-This is a way to pay it forward.
+Similar to internal links, external links convey information about your site to search engines.
+Furthermore, everyone on the internet wants backlinks; it’s part of Off-Site SEO.
+So this is a way to pay it forward.